How to use this blog

 (picture by the excellent Trevor Wilson at Silverphotography)

-Can we get married on an island?
+Can we get married on an island or on a loch?

 The short answer is yes, of course!
 You don't have to be on the Scottish mainland to have a legal humanist marriage - as long as the island is Scottish, that's fine.
 Theoretically, you could even get married on St. Kilda if you wanted to!
 If it was possible to arrange the practicalities anyway - it is Scotland's most remote island and very difficult to get to - you'd have to charter a boat and get special permission from The National Trust for Scotland who own it.
 Mind you, given that that's where I met my husband, I'd be bowled over if anyone ever asked me to conduct a marriage there!